Bus rapid transit: Additional features

 Groups of criteria form the BRT Standard 2016, which is updated by the Technical Committee of the BRT Standard.

 High capacity vehicles

 High-capacity vehicles such as articulated or even bi-articulated buses may be used, typically with multiple doors for fast entry and exit.
 Double-decker buses or guided buses may also be used.
 Advanced powertrain control may be used for a smoother ride.

 Quality stations

-Bottleneck BRT stations typically provide loading areas for simultaneus boarding and alighting of buses through multiple doors coordinated via displays and loudspeakers.
+Bottleneck BRT stations typically provide loading areas for simultaneous boarding and alighting of buses through multiple doors coordinated via displays and loudspeakers.

 An example of high-quality stations include those used on TransMilenio in Bogotá since December 2000, the MIO in Cali since November 2008, Metrolinea in Bucaramanga since December 2009, Megabús in Pereira since May 2009.
 This design is also used in Johannesburg's Rea Vaya.

 The term "station" is more flexibly applied in North America and ranges from enclosed waiting areas (Ottawa and Cleveland) to large open-sided shelters (Los Angeles and San Bernardino).